On compensation | Kandy: The damage and the distrust

 In order to ensure attention to key issues, we are publishing each as an excerpt.

-Mr. Jazeel walks around his shop, located on the bend near the Akurana bridge, 12 kilometres from the bustling Kandy city.
+Mr. Jazeel (captured in featured image) walks around his shop, located on the bend near the Akurana bridge, 12 kilometres from the bustling Kandy city.
 It looks the same as it did on the night of March 7, when a mob set fire to the shop premises and his workshop behind it.
 Petrol bombs were thrown into his showroom, and the ensuing damage has left the building unsafe for renovation.
 It needs to be torn down and built again.

 ‘We received 100,000 rupees from the government in the immediate aftermath, that was all’, he says.
 This compensation barely covers a fraction of the cost for a single piece of equipment that he would have to purchase, let alone the reconstruction of his entire showroom.
 To add insult to injury, officials are asking him for bills, blueprints and other documents to help assess the value of what he lost.
 ‘I tell them “Sorry sir, I wish I could show you all that but I lost it all in the fire’”, Jazeel says.